 For the past 50 years it has been the most popular base floral design.
-However, floral foam has no place in sustainable floral design.
+However, as a single-use plastic packaging item, floral foam has no place in sustainable floral design.
 We explain what floral foam is and why it is such a problem for the environment.

 Anybody who has worked in the flower industry will be familiar with the magical, green, water-absorbing blocks used to create flower arrangements.

-First created in the 1950s by an American company Smithers-Oasis, floral foam soon became established as an essential tool in modern floral design.
+First created in the 1950s by an American company Smithers-Oasis, floral foam soon became established as a useful packaging support and design medium for modern florists.
 But floral foam was not designed for purpose — it was a by-product from another industry that just happened to find a function in floral design.

 These features of floral foam enabled floral design to move in extraordinary directions as the process of arranging became simpler and faster, as well as allowing for more complicated design.
 Before the invention of floral foam, florists did their arranging straight into vases or pots of water, using chicken wire or metal pins under the water line to secure the stems in place.